Campaigns: reporting

 Recipients tab

-The Recipients tab provides you with full lists of contacts who engaged with your campaign.
+The Recipients tab provides you with a full list of contacts who engaged with your campaign.
 Contacts are split by their behavior – Opened, Clicked, Unsubscribed and Bounced.

 Bounces